ibadetazemi/SQL-Project/QA.md

 Provide the SQL queries used to execute the QA process below:

- Checking referential integrity for sales_by_sku + 'products table using categoryID
+ Checking referential integrity for sales_by_sku + products table using categoryID
 -----------------------------------------------------------------------------------------------------------

 -- Ecommerce SQL Project